 I quietly replied, “Somehow something is triggering our visions.
 Maybe its electromagnetism.
 Maybe its drugs in the water.”

 This got him riled, “You better stop talking like a James, replacing Christianity with conspiracies.
 All-Dudes is a Christian town.”

-I took two breaths and said, “My money’s on Jed in the Tractor Race.”
+I took a long, calming breath and dodged bigger, “My money’s on Jed in the Tractor Race.”

 His laugh was uncomfortably close to a death rattle.
 “Bad choice but you picked the right team.
 Watch out for Jed’s niece.
 My money is on her.”

 Elmore Young leaned close and said conspiratorially, “How you know so much about ’round here?”

 “It only took ’bout fifteen minutes of listening at Garth’s.”
 Garth is the proprietor of a shotgun shack situated just over the county line.
 He sells unbranded cigarettes and legal booze.
 All-Dudes is a dry county, and has been since the Young’s first settled it in 1845 on their way out west.